 Access Control for Client Queries.
-Clients can view public states through getter methods or event logs, but for private states, we propose an access control mechanism that allows authorized clients to make queries.
-These private states are by default hidden from external users, accessible only to the application contract's internal processes.
-Nonetheless, situations such as in a privacy-preserving AMM demand traders to access prices of their swaps, necessitating a tailored authorization mechanism for certain private state inquiries.
+While clients can access public states via getter methods or event logs, we propose an access control mechanism that enables authorized clients to query private states.
+By default, these states are inaccessible to external users and only open to the application contract's internal logic.
+However, in some cases like in a privacy-preserving AMM, traders need to know their swaps' price, requiring an authorization mechanism for specific private state queries.

 We enforce the access control policy on the blockchain, while off-chain retrieval handles the shares.
 The comparisons with other design choices are provided in Appendix A.2.
 For instance, the disclose function, as shown in Listing 2 line 18, allows traders to query the final price.
 When the blockchain approves a query request, it notifies the MPC nodes to prepare encrypted shares for the queried value.
 The blockchain ensures consistency by coordinating MPC and query requests together.
 Clients can then obtain the encrypted shares through private HTTP requests to access the queried value.
 MPC Committee Consensus through Blockchain.
-We favor onchain consensus for simplicity, though high gas costs could warrant off-chain alternatives.
-The blockchain consensus helps update public MPC outputs and replenish preprocessed element buffers, with Receiving transaction contains $req, S_j, \{\sigma_i\}$ , apply the state transition $(st'{bub}, st'{priv}) := \delta(st{pub}, st{priv}, req)$ iff where MPC nodes apply $st'{priv}$ after k confirmations.
+We primarily use on-chain consensus for simplicity, though high gas costs could warrant off-chain alternatives.
+The blockchain consensus aids in updating public MPC outputs and replenishing preprocessed element buffers.
+Our process involves a single MPC node proposing a request to the blockchain, which is executed upon majority approval.
+This "one-node-propose" abstraction is also useful in crash-reset scenarios.
+We illustrate the consensus process in Figure 2, which involves only 1 transaction to blockchain.